-Formerly known as Expungement in the State of Ohio, this court procedure is now termed Record Sealing, and is governed by the Ohio Revised Code in Sections 2953.31 through 2953.61.
+Formerly known as Expungement in the State of Ohio, this court procedure is now termed Record Sealing.
+It is governed by the Ohio Revised Code in Sections 2953.31 through 2953.61.
 The new Ohio Record Sealing law went into effect just recently on September 28, 2012, and makes significant changes in Ohio Expungement law.

 Our attorneys can review your case to assess your chances of getting your record sealed.
-They will develop a personalized expungement action plan, assisting you from the initial meeting through court appearances, and the final order of expungement.
+They will assist you from the initial meeting through court appearances, if any, and the final order of expungement.

-It is a legal process that you can apply for through the court that allows you to have any and all references to your prior criminal conviction cleared and your file sealed.
+It is a legal process that allows you to apply to have any and all references to your prior criminal conviction cleared and your file sealed.
 It is just as if you were never convicted of the crime.
 Sealed records then are no longer public records, and will not ordinarily show up in criminal record background checks.

 No. The filing fee for an expungement in Portage County is $50.
-This applies to misdemeanor Municipal Courts expungements in either Ravenna Municipal Court or Kent Municipal Court, as well as felony expungements in Portage County Common Pleas Court in Ravenna.
-You must pre-pay the expungement filing fee when you or your expungement lawyer files the application for Record Sealing with appropriate Clerk of Courts.
+This applies to expungements in either Ravenna or Kent Municipal courts.
+It also applies to felony expungements in Portage County Common Pleas Court in Ravenna.
+You must pre-pay the expungement filing fee with the appropriate court when you or your expungement lawyer files the application for Record Sealing.

-Our law firm handles Record Sealing petitions for a flat fee, depending on the court where your record needs sealed.
+Our law firm handles Record Sealing petitions for a flat fee, depending on the court where your record needs to be sealed.